 Related articles

 Absolutely everyone is invited to the meal: the servants must fetch the people as far as the exit of the city roads, they must not miss anyone, and everyone is invited, the wicked and the good.
 This is the image of the kingdom of heaven: we are all a multitude of brothers and sisters, there is no human being who is not linked to the rest of humanity by a vital bond.
 It is the same spirit that gives life to all, and this same spirit brings us into communion with one another.
-It is in the spirit that the joys of some are transmitted to others, and the sorrows of some are the sorrows of others.
+It is in the spirit that share the joys and the pains of one another.
 There is a communion, a profound exchange, between human beings.
 We are like members of the same body.
 It’s just that this fraternal bond isn’t always experienced as such: there are divisions, jealousies, wars.
-Hatred wounds the bond, creating suffering between people; the one who suffers suffers, but also the one who, by hating, deprives himself of the fraternal bond, deprives himself of the opportunity to live a friendship.
-Everyone is called, invited to live this wonderful bond, everyone is invited to discover the joy of being together in unity and peace, in friendship and mutual love.
+Hatred wounds the bond, creating suffering between people; the victim of hatred suffers, but also the one who, by hating, deprives himself of the fraternal bond, deprives himself of the opportunity to live a friendship.
+Everyone is called, invited, to live this wonderful bond, everyone is invited to discover the joy of being together in unity and peace, in friendship and mutual love.
 But those who, despite the invitations and the many opportunities that life offers them to live this bond of love towards their neighbor, do not seize this opportunity, exclude themselves from this wedding feast to which they are invited, and deprive themselves of the joy that is within everyone’s reach.

-First, at the Last Supper, Jesus washes the apostles’ feet.
+Here are the different ways to prepare oneself to take part in the meal: first, at the Last Supper, Jesus washes the apostles’ feet.
 He demands that they let him wash their feet.
-We must first allow ourselves to be purified by him, through the bath of baptism, through his gift that reconciles us with our brothers and sisters, or simply by welcoming him into our lives, through works of justice.
-This is where Christ clothes us in the resplendent garment of the wedding feast: it invites us to let ourselves be served by God, to let ourselves be sanctified by him.
+We must first allow ourselves to be purified by him, through the bath of baptism, through his forgiveness that reconciles us with our brothers and sisters, or simply by welcoming him into our lives, through the works of justice.
+This is where Christ clothes us in the resplendent garment of the wedding feast: this invites us to let ourselves be served by God, to let ourselves be sanctified by him.
 By accepting his forgiveness, acknowledging our weaknesses and faults before God and our brothers and sisters, so that we can all be reconciled with God and with each other.
 Then, filled with his grace, we can taste the joy of spreading his love in turn, through works of justice.
 Human beings will then be able to taste the full joy of the feast shared in fraternal joy, dressed in the wedding garment: “like a bride adorned for her husband”, as the book of Revelation 21:3 puts it.

 Mattheu 22, 1-14